Nagoya, Ise-Shima, and the Kii Peninsula Feature

 Shopping: Nagoya's Noritake is one of the world's largest porcelain makers.
 Seto, Tajimi, and Tokoname produce ceramics, Arimatsu tie-dyed fabrics, Gifu paper lanterns and umbrellas, and Seki samurai swords.

-Japan at Work and Play: Tour the factories of Toyota and Noritake.
-See the annual sumo tournament in July or Chunichi Dragons baseball game or take in a Grampus soccer match.
+Japan at work and play: Tour the factories of Toyota and Noritake.
+See the sumo tournament in July, watch a Chunichi Dragons baseball game or take in a Grampus soccer match.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013